symfony/symfony-docs/book/translation.rst

            {% trans_default_domain "app" %}

-    Note that this only influences the current template, not any "included" templates (in order to avoid side effects).
+    Note that this only influences the current template, not any "included" template (in order to avoid side effects).

 .. versionadded:: 2.1
     The ``trans_default_domain`` tag is new in Symfony 2.1